titaska/Bitukai/README.md

 3. Stand up a database (e.g., PostgreSQL) and add EF Core migrations.
 4. Wire up authentication/authorization and role-based access (Staff/Owner/SuperAdmin).
 5. Add CI steps for tests and code quality.

+## Setup local DB
+1. Open Docker Desktop
+2. Run `docker compose up -d` from ...\src directory to start Postgres container
+3. In Rider Database window, add a PostgreSQL data source.
+Use the following settings:
+   - Host: localhost
+   - Port: 5432
+   - User: point_of_sale
+   - Password: pass
+   - Database: postgres
+4. A schema point_of_sale should be seen in the database